 WAR WIDOW’S WALK AND PICNIC

-The War Widow’s Annual Walk and Picnic will next take place on Wednesday, 31 October 2018 at Kokoda Track Memorial Walkway Concord.
+The War Widow’s Annual Walk and Picnic will next take place in October 2019 at Kokoda Track Memorial Walkway Concord.

 Before the walk became part of the Guild’s program, the Guild Digest published articles reminding members of the physical and mental benefits of improved mobility and promoting gentle exercise.